Crossbell-Box/xLog/README.md

 ### Elegant

-Out-of-the-box, good looking, no friction.
+ The site is out-of-the-box, it's looking good and has no friction.

 ![](https://raw.githubusercontent.com/Crossbell-Box/xLog/main/public/screenshot1.png)

 ### On-chain

-All blog data, including configs, posts, following, comments, etc., are permanently stored on the blockchain with your own hands and can only be controlled by yourself and not the platform.
+All blog data, including configs, posts, following, comments, etc., are permanently stored on the blockchain with your own hands and you can only be controlled by yourself and not the platform.

 ![](https://raw.githubusercontent.com/Crossbell-Box/xLog/main/public/screenshot4.png)